dtgay/davidgay.org/_posts/2020-06-07-favorite-mac-apps-after-two-years.md

 you're missing out.
 That's all there is to say.
 Install iTerm, get yourself a nice theme, and learn some shortcuts.

-I used [Tmux][5] with iTerm for a while since I was used to in on Linux.
+I used [Tmux][5] with iTerm for a while since I used tmux on Linux.
 I eventually dropped it because iTerm can do all the things I used tmux for, plus OS-native window and tab management.